Construction Revenue Recognition: Completed Contract Vs Percentage of Completion Method

 The Percentage of Completion Method (PCM)

 The percentage of completion method allows for the periodical recognition of revenues, expenses, and taxes according to the percentage of the work completed during the period.
+This method involves using the percentage of work completed to determine the amount of revenue and expenses to recognize for each period.
 Since the expense and revenue are reported frequently during the project execution, this accounting method can reduce the risk of fluctuations while affording tax deferral benefits.

 PCM must be used if the revenues and costs of a project are reasonably estimated and the parties involved are expected to be able to complete all duties according to the contractual obligations.
+Reliable estimates of total contract value, total costs, and associated costs are necessary for accurate revenue recognition.
 If these conditions have not been met, then the completed-contract method should be a better option.

 Also, you have to closely review the construction bookkeeping practices to ensure the accuracy of cost reporting that is attributed to each completed part or defined milestone.